 In most cases, a client will only need one full exterior rendering per property or development.
 However, when the property features a roof deck or other private outdoor space such as a pool, we always recommend that be rendered as well.

 This developer’s property did feature a roof deck, and so they opted for a rendering that featured people enjoying the views.
-By flying a certified drone at exactly five feet above the top building height, at the precise perspective of the rendering, taking a picture and merging with the 3D rendering, we are able to provide the precise sightline that the homeowner will experience.
+By flying a certified drone at exactly five feet above the top building height and merging those photos with a 3D rendering, we are able to provide the precise sightline that the homeowner will experience.

-We delivered the finished website on a Friday afternoon, and by Sunday evening, three of the five homes had already been pre-sold.
+The website was launched on a Friday afternoon, and by Sunday evening, three of the five homes had been pre-sold.